 Why was this work needed?

-Bronchial thermoplasty is a treatment for severe asthma.
-It helps to stop the airways from constricting and reduce severity of attacks by using radiofrequency energy to apply heat to the muscle inside airways.
-This is a new treatment and, although its safety has been studied in clinical trials there is a need to confirm this with data from routine clinical practice and monitor the long term impact.
+Bronchial thermoplasty helps severe asthma by stopping the airways from constricting and reducing severity of attacks by using radiofrequency energy to apply heat to the muscle inside airways.
+Although the safety of this treatment had been studied in clinical trials, there was a need to confirm this with data from routine clinical practice and monitor the long term impact.

 What happened?